 Exploring the diversity of bacteria in Austrian inland waters: isolation and description of new species

-For this reason, the aim of the project is to isolate and describe new bacteria species from surrounding inland waters with the assistance of students.
-The subsequent investigation and characterisation of the new species will include sequencing of the genomes.
+For this reason, the aim of the project was to isolate and describe new bacteria species from surrounding inland waters with the assistance of students.
+The subsequent investigation and characterisation of the new species included sequencing of the genomes.
 Genome sequences are of great importance to link the taxonomic research with the investigation of the microbial diversity and ecology.
-Students from six classes from five high schools with focus on natural science will take samples from different waters.
-Together with the project team they will cultivate and isolate from this samples bacterial strains.
-Some of the students will contribute to the phenotypical characterisation, the analysis of the data and the description of the taxa.
-From the samples of each class at least one new species shall be described in the time frame of the project.
-Every class will be able to attend the complete process from the isolation to the description of their bacteria species.
-Materials like video animations and instructions for experiments will be shared on a web page where furthermore the progress of the project will be documented.
+Students from six classes from five high schools with focus on natural science took samples from different waters.
+Together with the project team they cultivated and isolated from this samples bacterial strains.
+Some of the students contributed to the phenotypical characterisation, the analysis of the data and the description of the taxa.
+From the samples of each class at least one new species was described in the time frame of the project.
+Every class was able to attend the complete process from the isolation to the description of their bacteria species.
+Materials like video animations and instructions for experiments were shared on a web page where furthermore the progress of the project was documented.